yerga-star/yerga-star/README.md

 The First Aid Android Application aims to educate and empower users to respond effectively to medical emergencies, potentially saving lives in critical situations.
 By providing easy access to essential first aid information and emergency contact details, the app serves as a valuable tool for individuals, families, and communities.

-## WordPress Site for Government Organization
+## WordPress Site

-The WordPress Site for ECA.
+The WordPress Site for ECA (for Government Organization) and for Bank of abyssinia.

 #### Features